What We’ll Cover:

 - Similar Audiences

-But your ad options aren’t limited to AdWords.
+But your ecommerce strategy ad options aren’t limited to Google Ads.

-Facebook is another channel you should be using to increase your e-commerce sales.
-And when it comes to Facebook, remember to:
+Facebook is another channel you should be using to increase your ecommerce ROI.
+And when it comes to Facebook, remember to do the following:

 - Run remarketing ads